 The majority of works were completed in time for the opening of Bob Hawke College in February 2020.
 Temporary landscaping is now underway, with a final landscape plan to be developed as part of the Master Planning process.

 For more information on the demolition visit the project website.

 If you have questions about the works, call our 24-hour project information line on 1800 430 844 or send us an email.

-Later in 2019, master planning for the future of the site will take place.
+Master planning for the future of the site has commenced.
 There will be a number of opportunities for the community to be involved in the master planning phase.
 For more information click here.